Last updated - July 2021

 To simplify the application process, Malta Enterprise will send an email to the eligible beneficiaries with a link to the application form.
 The application form will only require information on the amount of De Minimis Aid that a beneficiary may have availed of in a three-year period.
 Following the vetting of the application process, the funds should then be automatically transferred to the beneficiaries’ bank account.

-The Change to Grow Scheme will enhance the currently prevailing Business Re-engineering and Transformation Scheme and is intended to incentivise businesses to embark on new investment projects aimed to strengthen business activities, create new products or diversify existing services, or use more sustainable practices including in technology.
+The Change to Grow Scheme is intended to enhance the currently prevailing Business Re-engineering and Transformation Scheme and incentivises self-employed persons and SMEs to embark on new investment projects aimed to strengthen business activities, create new products or diversify existing services, or use more sustainable practices including in technology.

-The Restart Incentive Scheme targets entrepreneurs that experienced a drastic decrease in business activities and/or a permanent closure of their business due to the COVID-19 pandemic.
+The ReStart Incentive Scheme is very similar to the Change to Grow Scheme, the main difference being that it specifically targets entrepreneurs that experienced a drastic decrease in business activities and/or a permanent closure of their business due to the COVID-19 pandemic.

-The scheme will provide financial support to such entrepreneurs in order to engage professional business advisory services to restart their business activities by adapting to new and sustainable business models.
+The scheme will provide financial support to such entrepreneurs in order to engage professional business advisory services to restart their business activities by adapting to new and sustainable business models, and similarly supports an ‘Advisory Stage’ and an ‘Implementation Phase’ following recommendations provided by the engaged business advisors.

 The Smart and Sustainable Investment Scheme is intended to assist businesses in all sectors of the economy to embark on new investment opportunities which lead to a more sustainable and digital economy.